Mayura Pirivena of Anuradhapura Kingdom (අනුරාධපුර මහා විහාරීය මයුර පිරිවෙණ)

 Loading...

-Mayura Pirivena in Anuradhapura is thought to be one of the primary learning centers belonging to the Maha Viharaya Aramic Complex during the Anuradhapura era.
+Mayura Pirivena in Anuradhapura is thought to be one of the primary learning centres belonging to the Maha Viharaya Aramic Complex during the Anuradhapura era.
 It is not quite certain whether this was a place of higher learning as the word indicates by its present meaning or if it was a place of residence for monks in ancient times.

 The present building measures 66 feet by 45 feet.
 It has a few stone pillars with sculptured capitals, left from the old building.
 The entrance to the building is by a flight of steps with a moonstone with just half of a lotus depicted in the middle.
-No guard-stones were found; and they may have been Jost.
+No guard stones were found, and they may have been Jost.
 However, standing singly in an isolated spot it looks magnificent.

 The present circuit bungalow of the Dept. of Archaeology which is in close proximity to the Mayura Pirivena is believed to be the site of the Granthakara Pirivena where Buddhaghosha Thera occupied himself with his commentaries while residing in it.